acheong08/blog/content/blog/2025/wip-location-services.md

 Responses are trickier: they can contain an arbitrary number of fields of unknown sizes.
 To parse them, one can exploit the fact that the **payload length** encodes the number of bytes from its position to the end of the message.
 Practically, this means scanning the response with a sliding 4-byte window, checking if each candidate encodes a valid remaining length.
 If multiple candidates match, the largest valid body size and corresponding header size are chosen.

----

 ## Working Out the Protobuf

-The payload itself can contain any arbitrary bytes—including encrypted blobs—but in most observed cases it uses **protobuf**.
+The payload itself can contain any arbitrary bytes - including encrypted blobs - but in most observed cases it uses **protobuf**.
 The next challenge is discovering the protobuf definitions.

 Tools like [protodump](https://github.com/arkadiyt/protodump) can extract protobuf file descriptors from raw binaries, but they don’t work with Apple’s custom compiler, which converts protobuf definitions directly to Objective-C.